 Frank joined Karl Hardman's recording company Hardman Associates where he worked as a sales manager, eventually he become the vice president there.

 According to Harlod V. Cohen of the Pittsburgh Post Gazette - in the winter of 1967/68, Frank and his wife Pam went sled-riding with Karl Hardman and his daughter Kyra, and tore some rib tendons; Frank's wife Pam allso fell off a snow mobile and both knees were bruised.

-Frank Played the Scientist Dr. Grimes, Head of special project psychological research being conducted for NASA, in Night of the Living Dead.
+In Night of the Living Dead, Frank Played the Scientist Dr. Grimes, Head of special project psychological research being conducted for NASA (Was The Walking Dead's Rick Grimes possibly a tip of the hat to this character's namesake ?).